anuveda/PySpark-Ticket-Pricing-Optimization-Pipeline/README.md

 - **Cloud Infrastructure:** Amazon AWS
 - **Machine Learning:** Linear Regression, KMeans Clustering

-## Usage
-1. Navigate to the `notebooks` directory to explore the Jupyter notebooks.
-2. Run the scripts in the `scripts` directory to process data and generate predictions.
-3. Visualize the results using the provided visualization tools.

-## Project Structure
-- **data/**: Contains the raw data files.
-- **notebooks/**: Jupyter notebooks for data processing, machine learning, and analysis.
-- **scripts/**: Python scripts for data integration, cleansing, predictive modeling, and clustering.

 ## Contact
 For any questions or suggestions, please reach out to Anurag Vedagiri at anurag.vedagiri@gmail.com.